 Miss Burrell was my second-grade teacher and next-door neighbor.
 It seemed as though I could never get beyond her “watchful” eye.
 When she called on me in class, I would “shrivel” up inside and have difficulty getting any words out of my mouth.
 And when I was out in our yard playing, I imagined that she was “peeking” at my friends and me from the corner of a window.
 Perhaps it was feelings of guilt for not being a better student or more gracious when she came to visit my mother.

-But in spite of those feelings I remember the many evenings she would knock on our front door and ask me to join her in the front yard and study the stars and constellations.
-She would bring her flashlight and point out “The Big Dipper” and “The Little Dipper” and all of the constellations that God formed in the sky.
+But despite those feelings, I remember the many evenings she would knock on our front door and ask me to join her in the front yard and study the stars and constellations.
+She would bring her flashlight and point out “The Big Dipper” and “The Little Dipper” and all the constellations that God formed in the sky.
 She would also point out different stars - some that shined brightly and some that we could barely see.
 I remember asking her often how many miles they were from where we were standing.

 “No one will ever be able to measure the most-distant star because we will always be finding new ones that are even farther away.”
 So, “we’ll never know” was her answer every time I asked that question.

 “For as high as the heavens are above the earth, so great is His love for those who stand in awe of Him,” said the Psalmist.
 What a marvelous statement about the love of God.
 It is so immense, as are His heavens, that we will never be able to measure it.

 Prayer: Lord, we will never understand why You love us, nor how very much You love us.
 But we do thank You!
 In Jesus’ Name, Amen.

 Scripture For Today: For as high as the heavens are above the earth, so great is His love for those who stand in awe of Him.
 Psalm 103:11-12